GeoCat/geocat-themes/docs/_sources/workbook/index.rst.txt

 Headings
 --------

-Use straight forward writing with three levels of headings:
+Pages use straight forward writing with three levels of headings:

 .. code-block:: rst